Val Peterson (Utah politician)

-Val L. Peterson is an American politician and a Republican member of the Utah House of Representatives representing District 59 since January 1, 2011.
-Peterson represents District 59 (Orem, Utah) and lives there with his wife, Ann.
+Val L. Peterson is an American politician and a Republican member of the Utah House of Representatives representing District 56 (Orem, Utah) and lives there with his wife, Ann.
 He currently serves as Vice President of Administration and Legislative Affairs at Utah Valley University.

 Early life and education

 Peterson earned his BA in communications and public relations, his MA in mass communications, and his PhD in educational leadership from Brigham Young University, and his MS in strategic studies from the United States Army War College.

 Political career

 During the 2022 legislative session, Peterson served on the House Business, Economic Development, and Labor Appropriations Subcommittee, Executive Appropriations Committee, House Education Committee, House Government Operations Committee, and the Legislative Management Committee.

 Peterson was first elected on November 2, 2010.